-Admitted students begin by taking IDST 600 Planning and Research, which teaches methods of interdisciplinary inquiry through variable topics.
+Admitted students begin by taking IDST 600 Research and Planning, which teaches methods of interdisciplinary inquiry through variable topics.
 The course serves as an introduction to the program and to interdisciplinary thinking, learning and research.
 To that end, students will study and discuss the ways in which knowledge is constructed in different disciplines and in integrated interdisciplinary study and research.
 One of the course outcomes is an individualized plan of study, designed to address each student's educational objectives within the framework of graduate program resources.

 You may design a program with focus on coursework and research that integrates multiple disciplines, drawing from the arts, sciences, and professional studies.
 Designations of either MA or MS will reflect the composition of your plan and capstone project.
-If you chose to pursue a Masters of Arts, the preponderance of your studies will likely be in liberal arts (humanities) subjects such as literature, philosophy, mathematics, and social and physical sciences.
+If you chose to pursue a Master of Arts, the preponderance of your studies will likely be in liberal arts (humanities) subjects such as literature, philosophy, mathematics, and social and physical sciences.
 If you decided to pursue a Master of Science, the preponderance of your studies will likely be in non-liberal-arts (professional) areas, such as STEM, human services, or public advocacy.

 Please note: There are some professional fields that require you to have a degree, often from an accredited program, in that specific field.
 Some examples are teacher education, nursing, accounting, and social work.
 Note that some applied subject areas, such as nursing and urban education, are limited to students in those graduate programs.
-These programs may not lend themselves to Individualized Studies, and the details will be covered during your IDST 600 course.
+Courses in these programs may not be accessible to students in the Individualized Studies masters program, and the details will be covered during IDST 600.